© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn at Gospel Hillocks, Cowdale is a scheduled monument protected by Historic England under reference 1012595.
 View the official record →

-The Round cairn at Gospel Hillocks, Cowdale is a Bronze Age funerary monument located in Derbyshire.
+Round cairn at Gospel Hillocks, Cowdale is a Bronze Age burial monument situated in Derbyshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012595.

 Round cairn at Gospel Hillocks, Cowdale is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012595.